Harvard-CS145/fattree/README.md

 Note that we havn't fully tested the tool.
 We may not have timely response to fix the problems you face when using this tool.
 Please file tickets on that github if you face problems.

-This is also an example project for our final open-ended project 7.
+This is also an example project for our final open-ended project.
 The final project is a chance for you to contribute to this class.
-So start thinking about project ideas as you work on Project 1-6.
+So start thinking about project ideas as you work on the earlier projects.

 ## Submission and Grading

-### What to submit
-You are expected to submit the following documents:

-1. Code: the programs that you write to generate the FatTree topologies with different `k` (`topo_fat_gen.py`), and the controller programs (with `k` as an input parameter) that you write to generate the forwarding rules for FatTree topologies with one core switch and two core switches (`controller_fattree_onecore.py` and `controller_fattree_twocore.py`).
-We will use scripts to automatically test them (i.e., `tests/test_fat_topo.py`).

-2. report/report.md: In this file you should describe how you generate the FatTree topologies, how to use your topology generating programs, how you generate the forwarding rules for different routing policies, answer the questions posted above, and your memcached latency and iperf throughput screenshots in [Questions](#questions).
+### Submit your work
 You are expected to tag the version you would like us to grade on using following commands and push it to your own repo.
-You can learn from this [tutorial](https://git-scm.com/book/en/v2/Git-Basics-Tagging) on how to use `git tag` command.
+You can learn from [this tutorial](https://git-scm.com/book/en/v2/Git-Basics-Tagging) on how to use git tag command.
 This command will record the time of your submission for our grading purpose.
 ```
 git tag -a submission -m "Final Submission"
 git push --tags
 ```

+This is the same for all future projects so we will not repeat in future assignments.

+### What to submit

+You are expected to submit the following documents:

+1. Code: the programs that you write to generate the FatTree topologies with different `k` (`topo_fat_gen.py`), and the controller programs (with `k` as an input parameter) that you write to generate the forwarding rules for FatTree topologies with one core switch and two core switches (`controller_fattree_onecore.py` and `controller_fattree_twocore.py`).
+We will use scripts to automatically test them (i.e., `tests/test_fat_topo.py`).
+Please also add brief comments that help us understand your code.

+2. report/report.md: Anwser the [Questions](#questions).

 ### Grading

 The total grades is 100:

-- 20: For your description of how you generate topologies (links and routing rules) in report.md.
-- 10: For your answers to the questions in report.md.
+- 15: Correct topology for FatTree with `k`=4, 6, 8.
+Your scores will be halved if you write separate lines of code for different k values.
-- 60: We will test the connectivity of your solutions for FatTree with different `k`; each with score of 20.
+- 45: Connectivity of your solutions for FatTree with `k`=4, 6, 8 with onecore controller.
 The score is proportional to the percentage of pairs that are connected.
 (60 means all can be connected).
 Your scores will be halved if you write separate lines of code for different k values.
-- 10: We will use scripts to automatically check the correctness of your solutions for separated core switches forwarding scheme.
+- 20: Connectivity of your solution for FatTree with `k=4` with two-core controller.
+- 20: For your answers to the questions in report.md.
 - Deductions based on late policies